AlexisVS/eq-run/readme.md

 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Here is a short description of the plugin.
-This should be no more than 150 characters.
-No markup here.

 ## Description

+eQual - Run is a WordPress plugin designed to handle eQual requests efficiently.
+It integrates with the eQual library to manage various functionalities related to eQual.
+This plugin facilitates the seamless integration of the eQual framework within WordPress by loading the `eq.lib.php` file and initializing the necessary dependencies.

 ## Installation

 This section describes how to install the plugin and get it working.

-1. Upload `eq-run.zip` to the `/wp-content/plugins/` directory or by WordPress plugin manager
+1. Upload `eq-run.zip` to the `/wp-content/plugins/` directory or install it via the WordPress plugin manager.
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress.

 ## Frequently Asked Questions

+This section is currently empty.

 ## Screenshots

+No screenshots available.

 ## Changelog

+### 0.1.0
+- Initial release of eQual - Run plugin.

 ## Upgrade Notice

+No upgrade notices available.

 ## Arbitrary section

+This section is currently empty.